Johnsons Park becomes a community treasure once again.

 Center for Resilient Cities works with neighbors and community organizations to create urban green space that meets the diverse needs of neighbors and community groups.

 As the largest park space in the Lindsay Heights neighborhood, Johnsons Park is the community’s place to gather and play.
 Historically though, the 11.5-acre Milwaukee County Park has not lived up to its potential.
 For several years, Center for Resilient Cities worked with neighbors and community leaders to turn Johnsons Park into a safe, welcoming space for people of all ages to gather, enjoy nature and engage in healthy physical activity.

 In 2009, Center for Resilient Cities partnered with Milwaukee County and the City of Milwaukee to help increase safety in Johnsons Park by removing constructed hills that blocked visibility into the park.
 Advocacy for the park’s transformation has been ongoing, and Milwaukee County has responded to neighbors’ requests for playground equipment and a Helios exercise station.

 The vision neighbors and community groups have for their park space began to take physical shape during the summer of 2015.
 Center for Resilient Cities provided oversight for the addition of a new performance stage, energy-efficient lighting, pathways, and the renovation of a T-ball field and a larger sports practice field for youth teams.
-An additional 80 trees will be planted, and a storm water retention basin, bioswale, has been built.
+An additional 80 trees were planted, and a storm water retention basin, bioswale, has been built.
 Milwaukee County constructed a new picnic shelter and new restroom facilities.
 Johnsons Park is once again an inviting, all-season open space that offers community engagement and connection with nature to the neighbors and families living nearby.